maziac/DeZog/README.md

 Please note that the tutorials listed here are normally not updated when a new DeZog version arrives.
 Especially for changes in the 'launch.json' it might be some properties (names) have changed/removed/added.

+Unfortunately there is none for Dezog v2.0 yet.
+Any contributions are welcome.

 ## CSpect/DeZog

+### Patricia Curtis

+Date: Sep-2020, DeZog 1.4

+A great tutorial by [Patricia Curtis](https://luckyredfish.com/who-am-i/) describing the setup with [sjasmplus, CSpect and DeZog](https://luckyredfish.com/coding-for-the-spectrum-next-emulator-cspect/).

 ### Daren May